-That great divine, Owen, said some two hundred years ago, that there were people whose whole religion seemed to consist in going about complaining of their own corruptions, and telling every one that they could do nothing of themselves.

-Brethren, I put it to yourselves,-might not the same thing be said with truth of some of Christ's professing people in this day?
+That great divine, John Owen, the Dean of Christ Church, used to say, more than two hundred years ago, that there were people whose whole religion seemed to consist in going about complaining of their own corruptions, and telling everyone that they could do nothing of themselves.
+I am afraid that after two centuries the same thing might be said with truth of some of Christ's professing people in this day.
 I know there are texts in Scripture which warrant such complaints.
-I do not object to them when they come from men who walk in the steps of the apostle Paul, and fight a good fight, as he did against sin, the devil, and the world.
+I do not object to them when they come from men who walk in the steps of the Apostle Paul, and fight a good fight, as he did, against sin, the devil, and the world.
 But I never like such complaints when I see ground for suspecting, as I often do, that they are only a cloak to cover spiritual laziness, and an excuse for spiritual sloth.
 If we say with Paul, "O wretched man that I am," let us also be able to say with him, "I press toward the mark."
 Let us not quote his example in one thing, while we do not follow him in another.
+(Rom. vii.
+24.; Philip. iii.
+14.)

-Brethren, I do not set up myself to be better than other people, and if any one asks, "What are you, that you talk in this way?"
+I do not set up myself to be better than other people, and if anyone asks, "What are you, that you write in this way?"
 I answer, "I am a very poor creature indeed."
-But I tell you that I cannot read the Bible without desiring to see many believers more spiritual, more holy, more single-eyed, more heavenly-minded, more whole-hearted than they are.
-I want to see among us more of a pilgrim spirit, a more decided separation from the world, a conversation more evidently in heaven, a closer walk with God,-and therefore I have spoken as I have.
+But I say that I cannot read the Bible without desiring to see many believers more spiritual, more holy, more single-eyed, more heavenly-minded, more whole-hearted than they are in the nineteenth century.
+I want to see among believers more of a pilgrim spirit, a more decided separation from the world, a conversation more evidently in heaven, a closer walk with God-and therefore I have written as I have.

 Is it not true that we need a higher standard of personal holiness in this day?
 Where is our patience?
 Where is our zeal?
 Where is our love?
 Where are our works?
 Where is the power of religion to be seen, as it was in times gone by?
 Where is that unmistakable tone which used to distinguish the saints of old, and shake the world?
-Verily our silver has become dross, our wine mixed with water.
+Verily our silver has become dross, our wine mixed with water, and our salt has very little savour.
 We are all more than half asleep.
 The night is far spent, and the day is at hand.
-Let us awake and sleep no more.
+Let us awake, and sleep no more.
 Let us open our eyes more widely than we have done hitherto.
-Let us lay aside every weight, and the sin that doth so easily beset us.
-Let us cleanse ourselves from all filthiness of flesh and spirit, and perfect holiness in the fear of God.
-"Did Christ die," says Owen, " and shall sin live?
+"Let us lay aside every weight, and the sin that doth so easily beset us."-"Let us cleanse ourselves from all filthiness of flesh and spirit, and perfect holiness in the fear of God."-(Heb. xii.
+11; 2 Cor. vii.
+1.)
+"Did Christ die," says Owen, "and shall sin live?
 Was He crucified in the world, and shall our affections to the world be quick and lively?
-Oh, where is the spirit of him, who by the cross of Christ was crucified to the world, and the world to him!"
+Oh, where is the spirit of him, who by the cross of Christ was crucified to the world, and the world to him?"